RSE-Sheffield/pando-python/episodes/optimisation-data-structures-algorithms.md

 ![An visual explanation of linear probing, CPython uses an advanced form of this.](episodes/fig/hash_linear_probing.png){alt="A diagram demonstrating how the keys (hashes) 37, 64, 14, 94, 67 are inserted into a hash table with 11 indices.
 This is followed by the insertion of 59, 80 and 39 which require linear probing to be inserted due to collisions."}

 To retrieve or check for the existence of a key within a hashing data structure, the key is hashed again and a process equivalent to insertion is repeated.
 However, now the key at each index is checked for equality with the one provided.
-If any empty index is found before an equivalent key, then the key must not be present in the ata structure.
+If any empty index is found before an equivalent key, then the key must not be present in the data structure.

 ### Keys